-In a trading update, Datalex said that based on current assumptions, it now expects to report adjusted EBITDA on a constant currency basis of $3.75m to $4.5m for 2020.
+In a trading update today, Datalex said it now expects to report an adjusted EBITDA loss of between $4-1m for the full year.